 The Convenience of Translation Services

-There are many translation services available with the advent of modern technology, so using a mediocre, computerized service such as Google translate shows that you don’t really care about the non-English speaking community you are reaching out to, and such carelessness could be offensive.
+There are many translation services available with the advent of modern technology, so using a mediocre, computerized service such as Google translate shows that you don’t care about the non-English speaking community you are reaching out to, and such carelessness could be offensive.